Medically reviewed by Drugs.com. Last updated on Dec 13, 2019.

 Pharmacologic Class: Beta-2 Adrenergic Agonist

-Olodaterol is used as a maintenance treatment to treat air flow blockage in chronic obstructive pulmonary disease (COPD).
-This includes chronic bronchitis and emphysema.
+Olodaterol is used for the long-term maintenance treatment of air flow blockage in patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.
 COPD is a long-term lung disease that causes bronchospasm (wheezing or difficulty with breathing).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For olodaterol, the following should be considered: